Code-Institute-Submissions/milestone1_poolkv99/README.md

 We worked with Bootstrap in the training modules, so used this for the fixtures and league tables to implement and the collapsible menu.
 For the rest I used CSS and HTML without custom components.

 ###  COLOR SCHEME
-The color scheme is chose is a grey palette.
+The color scheme I chose is a grey palette.

 - `#777777` (light grey)
 - `#555555` (dark grey)